Alchemy: Renaissance and early modern Europe

 The red sun rising over the city, the final illustration of 16th-century alchemical text, Splendor Solis.
 The word rubedo, meaning "redness", was adopted by alchemists and signalled alchemical success, and the end of the great work.

 During the Renaissance, Hermetic and Platonic foundations were restored to European alchemy.
 The dawn of medical, pharmaceutical, occult, and entrepreneurial branches of alchemy followed.
 In the late 15th century, Marsilio Ficino translated the Corpus Hermeticum and the works of Plato into Latin.
 These were previously unavailable to Europeans who for the first time had a full picture of the alchemical theory that Bacon had declared absent.
 Renaissance Humanism and Renaissance Neoplatonism guided alchemists away from physics to refocus on mankind as the alchemical vessel.

-Esoteric systems developed that blended alchemy into a broader occult Hermeticism, fusing it with magic, astrology, and Christian cabala.
-A key figure in this development was German Heinrich Cornelius Agrippa (1486–1535), who received his Hermetic education in Italy in the schools of the humanists.
-In his De Occulta Philosophia, he attempted to merge Kabbalah, Hermeticism, and alchemy.
+Esoteric systems developed that blended alchemy into a broader occult Hermeticism, fusing it with magic, astrology, and Christian Kabbalah.
+A key figure in this development was Heinrich Cornelius Agrippa (1486–1535), a German who received his Hermetic education in Italy in the schools of the humanists.
+In his De Occulta Philosophia, he attempted to merge Judaism's Kabbalah, Hermeticism, and alchemy.
 He was instrumental in spreading this new blend of Hermeticism outside the borders of Italy.

-Paracelsus (Philippus Aureolus Theophrastus Bombastus von Hohenheim, 1493–1541) cast alchemy into a new form, rejecting some of Agrippa's occultism and moving away from chrysopoeia.
+Paracelsus, born Philippus Aureolus Theophrastus Bombastus von Hohenheim (1493–1541), cast alchemy into a new form, rejecting some of Agrippa's occultism and moving away from chrysopoeia.
 Paracelsus pioneered the use of chemicals and minerals in medicine and wrote, "Many have said of Alchemy, that it is for the making of gold and silver.
 For me such is not the aim, but to consider only what virtue and power may lie in medicines."